 Hatha Yoga aims to restore balance.
-If we break up the word, “Ha” represents ‘mind’ and “Tha” represents ‘prana.’
+If we break up the word, “Ha” represents ‘ pranic force’ and “Tha” represents ‘mental force.’
 “Hatha” is the union of pranic and mental forces.
 This union is essential as we find that an imbalanced state leads either to physical disease (where the pranic force is dominant), or mental disease (where the mental force is dominant).
 Asana and Pranayama help to restore any imbalances caused by the fluctuations of mind and prana.
 This simple principle of harmony in Hatha Yoga is extremely effective.

 If we confer health to one part of the body it will influence the rest of the body.
 As the effects of asana and Pranayama begin to influence not only the body but the mind and consciousness as well, then we become more in tune with our physical and spiritual worlds.
 A clear, flexible, uncontaminated body is the facilitator of those same traits in the mind.
 In turn, a clear uncontaminated mind maintains a healthy, positive body.
 Thus we see that the practice of Hatha Yoga creates positive loops of physical and emotional well-being.

 ‘Sushumna’ nadi is the neutral force representing the spiritual energy.
 When our ‘Ha’ and ‘Tha’ aspects are bought into a perfect union and balance then Hatha Yoga is achieved and the prana flows freely through the Sushumna nadi.
 Every single nadi runs through and converges at various centres in the body known as ‘chakras’.
 The aim is therefore also to purify these chakras in order to allow the prana in every single nadi channel to flow uninterruptedly.
-Every asana practice and pranayama technique is devised in Hatha Yoga with the purification of the chakras and nadis in mind.
-Awareness of this fact is important when doing any practice as the effects are often subtle but extremely potent.
+Every asana practice and pranayama technique help to restore balance and purify the entire pranic channels to help aspirants enjoy a perfect harmony and health within.